Israel Belkind

+Israel Belkind (1861–1929) was a Russian-Jewish activist, author, educator, and historian who founded the Palestine Pioneers during the First Aliyah.
+He became involved with the Zionist movement in the 1880s, when continuous Russian pogroms led him to assert that Jewish assimilation was not viable in any part of the world, and it was around this time that he created the design of the "Flag of Zion" that was officially adopted by the First Zionist Congress in 1897 and eventually by the State of Israel in 1948.
+As he sought to increase the growth and prosperity of the Jewish community in Ottoman Palestine, Belkind himself immigrated and, following an initial period in agriculture, began establishing or teaching at educational institutions at various locations, such as Tel Aviv, Rishon LeZion, Jerusalem, and Haifa.
+He published several works in which he expressed his desire to correct the "historical error" that was the alleged dispersion of the Jews after the destruction of the Second Temple.
+He also advanced the opinion that the Palestinian Arabs could be integrated with Zionism because they were fundamentally ethnic Jews who had been Arabized and converted to Christianity or Islam.

 Biography

-Israel Belkind was born in the region surrounding Minsk in Belarus, then part of the Russian Empire, to Meir and Shifra Belkind.
+Israel Belkind was born in 1861 in Logoisk, near Minsk, Russian Empire, to Meir and Shifra Belkind.
 His siblings were Shimon, Sonia and Olga Belkind Hankin, the last a feminist who was involved with redeeming land in Eretz Yisrael.
 He received a Hebrew education from his father, who was a leader in the movement which promoted Hebrew education in Russia.
 Belkind also attended a Russian gymnasium and initially intended to attend university.
 However, the wave of antisemitic attacks and pogroms against Jews in southern Russia on 1881 instead led him to become intensively involved in Zionist activities.

 In 1929, Belkind died in Berlin where he had gone to seek medical treatment.
 His body was brought back to Palestine for burial.
 He was interred in Rishon LeZion.